xavierchia/xavierchia.github.io/_posts/2023-08-22-art-of-doing-more.md

 The answer is never more information, a better strategy, a new tool, or some smart hack.

 It's always doing simple things with higher intensity for longer periods of time.

+> "You just gotta do more bro" - Alex Hormozi